 Quality over quantity

-I know for a fact that beating that drum lost me business, but I had to stick to my values and what I knew to be right.
+I know for a fact that beating that drum lost me business as a social media manager, but I had to stick to my values and what I knew to be right.

 The quality of the content comes from the words you use and the message they send.

-My interest in words comes from a long time ago.
-I recall watching my father, when I was only nine years old, create signs for the lunchtime specials in our small family restaurant & hotel in the seaside town of Ilfracombe.
+My interest & curiosity in the use of words stems from a long time ago.
+I recall watching my father, when I was only seven years old, create signs for the lunchtime specials in our small family restaurant & hotel in the seaside town of Ilfracombe, England.
 With no marketing experience whatsoever he managed to make a two course meal sound like a banquet for only £1.50 and inadvertently created his very own Menu of the Day.

 Fast-forward to creating a price list for the hair & beauty salons I ran with my husband in the West Midlands and again choosing the right words for the right people at the right time became an important skill to have.